About

 President Eisenhower launches the "People to People" program to foster international friendships through citizen diplomacy.

-On February 18, 1960, Medford officially selects Alba, Italy as its sister city based on similar size, geography, climate, and agricultural character.
+On February 18, 1960, the mayors of Medford and Alba, Italy became sister cities based on similar size, geography, climate, and agricultural character.
+Later that year, Greg Milnes, a university student from Medford is the first American ambassador to Alba.

 Student Exchange Begins